gregwebs/blog.gregweber.info/posts/2011-06-08-high-performance-rb-part2.markdown

 ### The need for speed

 One of the standard answers to slow reads in SQL is replication.
 MongoDB comes with good replication built in.

-Another answer in SQL is to cache with memcache.
-In MongoDB, the indexes are in memory, so you can achieve good performance as long as you hit the indexes and have enough memory for them.
-To increase memory, you can put separate collections on separate machines without worry because there are no joins.
+Most databases will try to keep their indexes in memory, so you can achieve good performance as long as you hit the indexes and have enough memory for them.
+Because MongoDB has no joins it is easier to increase memory by simply putting separate collections on separate machines.

-The other approach to faster reads is caching.
-You can start off your caching infrastructure with MongoDB itself because of its fast writes and reads and schemaless storage.
+The other approach to faster reads is caching, perhaps with memcache.
+But if it is convenient, you can start off your caching infrastructure with MongoDB itself because of its fast writes and reads and schemaless storage.

 Generally when sites get very heavy traffic, they stop doing database joins and do them instead in the application.
 Perhaps your site will never reach that point, but if there are 2 equal alternatives, it only makes sense to use that one that scales.

 For slow writes in SQL, there aren't many good answers.
 MongoDB was designed for modern usage patterns, not to fit the relational SQL constraints- writes are *much* faster.
-As the author of _High Performance MySQL_ [stated](http://blog.mongodb.org/post/5545198613/mongodb-live-at-craigslist):
+As the author of _High Performance MySQL_ [stated](http://blog.mongodb    .org/post/5545198613/mongodb-live-at-craigslist):

     We can put data into MongoDB faster than we can get it out of MySQL during the migration.

+Unfortunately MongoDB still has write locks that limit its capabilities.
+However, you can still take MongoDB much farther with writes than is possible in SQL databases, and there is potential for even more improvement in future versions of MongoDB.

 ### Faster use cases